 3. Gold: Another sort of mahr that is frequently utilized in Islam is gold.
 The worth and attractiveness are thought to complement a bride or woman’s appreciation.

 4. Land: A land may occasionally serve as a mahr.
 The groom’s ability to construct a household and provide for his family financially is shown by the gift called mahr.
 For his wife, a piece of land can also be the ideal investment and savings vehicle.

 5. Livestock: Although it is uncommon to utilize cattle as mahr, in some regions, it was the ideal thing to be given to the bride as a dowry.
 A mahr might be made from animals, including cows, bulls, goats, sheep, and others.

-Although there is no minimum or maximum amount for the mahr in Islam, different schools of Islamic thought do provide specific amounts by altering past amounts for their present-day equivalents, but that is a discussion best left to experts, far beyond my modest scope.
+Although there is no minimum or maximum amount for the mahr in Islam, different schools of Islamic thought to provide specific amounts by altering past amounts for their present-day equivalents.
+However, that is a discussion best left to experts, far beyond my modest scope.
 This is not to say that the bride or her wali can seek an absurdly large sum of money.

 Possession Rights of Mahr in Islam

 Islam strictly prohibits anyone from taking possession of a woman’s property without her permission or knowledge, not even her husband or parents.
 The real owner of Mehr, the wife, only has the right to take possession of the Mahr in Islam.
 The woman can inquire about her means if any amount cannot be fixed, as Mehr has done.
 If there is any confusion regarding the portion of mahr or unpaid mahr, the woman can seek the help of the right kind of family legal advice regarding this dispute.